Improved Classification of Nitrogen Stress Severity in Plants Under Combined Stress Conditions Using Spatio-Temporal Deep Learning Framework: Abstract

 \section{Abstract}

-Plants in their natural habitats endure an array of interacting stresses, both biotic and abiotic, that rarely occur in isolation.
-Nutrient stress—particularly nitrogen deficiency—becomes even more critical when compounded with drought and weed competition, making it increasingly difficult to distinguish and address its effects.
-Early detection of nitrogen stress is therefore crucial for protecting plant health and implementing effective management strategies.
-This study proposes a novel deep learning framework to accurately classify nitrogen stress severity in a combined stress environment.
-Our model uses a unique blend of four imaging modalities—RGB, multispectral, and two infrared wavelengths—to capture a wide range of physiological plant responses from canopy images.
+{In the real-world scenario multiple stresses often appear together in the field such as drought and nutrient.
+As drought can inhibit nutrient uptake and increase water requirements for nutrient conversion, while imbalances in plant nutrients can also weaken cell membranes, increasing susceptibility to drought.
+This combined stress leads to synergistic negative effects on plant growth and yield, causing greater reductions in seed quality and biomass than either stress alone.
+Early detection of these stresses is therefore crucial for protecting plant health and implementing effective management strategies.
+This study proposes an improved deep learning framework to accurately classify nitrogen stress severity in a combined stress environment.
+Our model uses RGB, two stereo-infrared channels, and multi-spectral imagery to capture a wide range of physiological plant responses from canopy images.
 These images, provided as time-series data, document plant health across three levels of nitrogen availability (low, medium, and high) under varying water stress and weed pressures.
 The core of our approach is a spatio-temporal deep learning pipeline that merges a Convolutional Neural Network (CNN) for extracting spatial features from images with a Long Short-Term Memory (LSTM) network to capture temporal dependencies.
-We also devised and evaluated a spatial-only CNN pipeline for comparison.
-Our CNN-LSTM pipeline achieved an impressive accuracy of 98\%, impressively surpassing the spatial-only model's 80.45\% and other previously reported machine learning methods' 76\%.
-These results bring actionable insights based on the power of our CNN-LSTM approach in effectively capturing the subtle and complex interactions between nitrogen deficiency, water stress, and weed pressure.
-This robust platform offers a promising tool for the timely and proactive identification of nitrogen stress severity, enabling better crop management and improved plant health.
+Two complementary evaluation strategies were used.
+First, a forward-chaining cross-validation protocol was adopted to assess temporal generalization to later acquisition dates while preserving chronological order.
+Second, a box-disjoint evaluation was performed to assess generalization to unseen cultivation boxes.
+Under forward-chaining cross-validation, the CNN--LSTM framework achieved a mean validation accuracy of 95.37\%, whereas the devised spatial-only framework achieved a mean validation accuracy of approximately 80.49\%, demonstrating the benefit of modelling temporal stress progression.
+Both approaches outperformed the box-disjoint evaluation, in which the model achieved a mean accuracy of 72.59\%, with performance varying across combined-stress configurations.
+These results indicate that spatio-temporal learning improves nitrogen-stress classification under combined-stress conditions, while also showing that generalization to unseen cultivation boxes remains challenging when nitrogen deficiency, water limitation, and weed pressure produce overlapping plant responses.
+Overall, the proposed framework provides a promising basis for temporally informed and deployment-oriented crop-stress monitoring in precision agriculture.}